 This task is focused on the provision of facilities suited to detailed studies of system performance, and the execution of such tests.
 More advanced work will be carried out at the CERN B180 facility, but initial pixel disk and strip stave evaluations will be carried out in the UK labs where they are built.

 Facilities at CERN will be used to several iterations of strip tracker staves and stavelets.
-Stavelets built with the 130nm chipset will be tested first, followed by full length staves, both using electrical data transmission With further development of the facility, multiple (3-5) stave tests will be undertaken and finally tests will be done using GBT links.
+Stavelets built with the 130nm chipset will be tested first, followed by full length staves, both using electrical data transmission With further development of the facility, multiple (3-5) stave tests will be undertaken and finally tests will be done using Versatile links.
 Toward the end of the programme the first pre-production staves will be evaluated.
 The first pixel disk prototypes will also be evaluated in the CERN system test facility.

 The UK will undertake work to improve the B180 facility in support of both its current role as a system test facility and its future role as the assembly and test hall for the complete strip tracker.